Determining Liability in Pedestrian Accidents

 Statute of Limitations

 It is important to note that the statute of limitations in Washington for filing a personal injury lawsuit is three years.
+This is why it's so important to reach out to a legal team, like our experienced pedestrian accident attorneys in Issaquah for insurance claim help as soon as you can.

 Actions to Take After an Accident

 If you’re struck by a vehicle, seek immediate medical attention even if you feel no pain or discomfort.
 Injuries have a way of surfacing hours, days, or sometimes even months later.
-Getting an immediate medical examination following an accident not only protects you and your well-being, but also your rights should you decide to seek a legal remedy.
+Getting an immediate medical examination following an accident not only protects you and your well-being but also your rights should you decide to seek a legal remedy.

 At the scene, call the police to investigate.
 Talk to any witnesses and get their statements and contact information.
 Get the driver’s contact and insurance information.